What Is Content Strategy? + How to Create Yours

 What’s their preferred method of communication?

-Search engine optimisation (SEO) is the process of improving your website and its content to increase its visibility.
-SEO includes the strategic development and structuring of content, use of search queries (or keywords), adjustments to your site’s source code, and more for the purpose of ensuring that your site ranks high in a search engine result page (SERP).
+Search engine optimisation (SEO) is the process of improving your website and its content to increase your visibility when a potential customer searches related keywords on a search engine, such as Google or Yahoo!.
+SEO includes the strategic development and structuring of content, use of search queries or keywords, adjustments to your site’s source code, and more to ensure that your site ranks high in a search engine result page (SERP).

-Explore the following tactics to optimise your website, create effective content, and generate more organic traffic:
+Explore the following tactics to optimise your website, create compelling content, and generate more organic traffic:

-Consider using SEO tools such as SEMRush, Ahrefs, or Moz to gather data such as search engine results pages (SERPs), keywords, and high-performing headlines across the web.
+Use SEO tools like SEMRush or Google Keyword Planner to gather keyword and related data.

-Discover and analyse high-volume keywords that your target audience would use to find products like yours and that you’ll build content around.
-For example, if you have an online maths tutoring business, relevant keywords might include “online maths tutors” or “online maths tutoring.”
-If you sell graphic T-shirts, relevant keywords might include “graphic t-shirts” or “women's graphic t-shirts.”
+Discover and analyse high-volume keywords your target audience would use to find products like yours that you’ll build content around.
+For example, if you have an online maths tutoring business, relevant keywords might include "online maths tutors" or "online maths tutoring."
+If you sell graphic t-shirts, relevant keywords might be "graphic t-shirts" or "women's graphic t-shirts."

 Discover searchers’ intent for each keyword.
-Are they searching for information in general, to learn more about a brand, to find a specific website, or to make a purchase?
-When you know searcher intent, you can design content to satisfy that intent and therefore establish your content (and brand) as authoritative, trustworthy, and relevant.
+Are they searching for information in general information to learn more about a brand, find a specific website, or make a purchase?
+When you know searcher intent, you can design content to satisfy that intent and establish your content and brand as authoritative, trustworthy, and relevant.

 Review search engine result page details.
 What kinds of content do top-ranking articles produce?
 What do these content creators do well?
-What opportunities exist to produce better content?
+What opportunities exist to create better content?

-Evaluating your competitors’ content can help reveal industry standards and opportunities to create fresh content that fills gaps and serves customers.

-Where do competitors publish content, including websites, landing pages, social media platforms, and email newsletters?

 How do followers and subscribers engage with this content?